Team CARPE DIEM

 Masato Uchishiba is the big gun in Team Wolf`s arsenal.
 The 2004 and 2008 Olympic gold medalist is an exceptionally versatile Judoka comfortable on the feet and ground.
 From high altitude throws to reaps, pins to submissions, he can do it all and is sure to make an impression with his Quintet debut.

-Grant Bogdanove is the 2nd JuJitsu backup for Team Wolf and a gifted BJJ player.
+While Grant Bogdanove is the 2nd JuJitsu backup for Team Wolf the gifted BJJ player has a wealth of Judo and Wrestling experience to draw upon.
 While he may rank as a purple belt in BJJ, the talented young gun was a gold medalist at the prestigious Abu Dhabi Jujitsu World Tour last year.

 Team TOKORO PLUS α 2nd